Sales

 The Discount Trap

 The default negotiation move is to drop the price.
 And discounting only works when price is the real objection.
-For Gold Mine buyers, the real objection is usually evidence.
-For Blue Ocean, it's trust.
-For Green Planet, it's fit.
-For Orange Sky, it's speed.
+For Natural Gold Mine buyers, the real objection is usually evidence.
+For Natural Blue Ocean, it's trust.
+For Natural Green Planet buyers, it's fit.
+For Natural Orange Sky, it's speed.

 Discounting when price isn't the issue sends a dangerous signal.
 It tells the buyer your price wasn't real.
 It trains them to push harder next time.
 And it erodes your margin without solving the actual problem.